neobundy/cwkGuides/guides/2025/02/20250223-the-conversation-log-who-would-be-the-most-egregious-liar-ever-known-to-mankind.md

-# The Conversation Log: Who Would Be the Most Egregious Liar Ever Known to Mankind?
+# The Grokking the Universe Trilogy Part II: Who Would Be the Most Egregious Liar Ever Known to Mankind?

 ![The Lie We Can't Bury](images/20250223-02.png)